Public Safety

 How do we compare?

-Tucson had a high rate of deaths due to firearms per 100,000 residents when compared to peer western MSAs in 2021.
-Tucson's rate of 19.1 placed it 10th among peers.
-San Diego had the lowest rate of firearm fatalities at 6.7 while Albuquerque had the highest at 23.8.
+Tucson had a high rate of deaths due to firearms per 100,000 residents when compared to peer western MSAs in 2022.
+Tucson's rate of 19.9 placed it with the third-highest rate among peers.
+San Diego had the lowest rate of firearm fatalities at 6.7 while Albuquerque had the highest at 25.5.
 These data come from the National Center for Health Statistics - Mortality Files.
 Gun violence is one of the leading contributors to premature death in the United States.
 Firearm fatalities include both suicides and homicides.

-Property crime occurs at a much higher rate than violent crime in all MAP Dashboard geographies.
-Tucson had the 11th lowest rate of motor vehicle theft among the 12 western MSAs in 2020, the third-highest rate of larceny among the peer group, and the third-lowest rate of burglary.
-Albuquerque had the highest rate of burglary of the MSAs that reported data.
+Property crime occurred at a much higher rate than violent crime across all MAP Dashboard geographies in 2024.
+Among the 12 western MSAs, Tucson had the fifth-highest rate of larceny at 1,936.9 crimes per 100,000 residents, the fifth-lowest rate of motor vehicle theft at 323.0, and the fifth-lowest rate of burglary at 259.6.
+San Antonio reported the highest rate of larceny among the peer MSAs at 2,240.5 crimes per 100,000 residents, while Albuquerque had the highest rates of burglary (588.7) and motor vehicle theft (725.1).
 (Click on and off geographies in the legend to filter the chart below.)

 What are the key trends?

-Tucson’s violent crime rate fell by 27.1% from a high of 649.7 violent crimes per 100,000 residents in 2005 to 473.5 in 2020.
-This is down from Tucson’s violent crime rate of 499.0 in 2017, which was a peak after a thirteen-year low in 2015.
-Arizona’s violent crime rate followed a similar pattern to Tucson, decreasing by 21.9% between 2005 and 2014, but then subsequently increasing back to its 2005 level.
-The violent crime rate in the U.S. has generally declined since 2006, with a slight uptick in crime since 2014.
+Tucson’s violent crime rate fell by 41.0% from a high of 649.7 violent crimes per 100,000 residents in 2005 to 383.2 in 2024.
+This was also down from Tucson’s violent crime rate of 473.5 in 2020 and from the recent peak of 499.0 in 2017.
+Prior to that increase, Tucson’s violent crime rate had declined to 421.4 in 2015, the lowest rate recorded since 2009.
+Arizona’s violent crime rate followed a similar pattern to Tucson, declining between 2007 and 2014 before increasing again through 2017 and then gradually declining to 421.9 in 2024.
+The violent crime rate in the U.S. generally trended downward over the past two decades, despite a temporary increase between 2015 and 2020.
 Another notable trend is diverging crime rates in southern border cities Tucson, El Paso, and San Diego (see the trend chart with all geographies on the Comparison Page).
 While all three border cities had comparable levels of violent crime in 2009, only Tucson saw an increased violent crime rate since that time; both El Paso and San Diego have experienced significant rate declines (around 21% each).

 How is it measured?